• Skip to primary navigation

 • Let the stew cool completely before transferring to an airtight container.

-• Freeze for up to 3 months for longer storage.
+• Freeze for up to 3 months for longer storage, in airtight, freezer-safe containers.

 How to Reheat Beef and Barley Stew